See what stars, constellations, and cool celestial objects are visible in the sky this month. You can print the chart for use outdoors.

 This chart shows the sky as seen from 40 degrees north latitude.
 When viewing from a lower latitude, stars in the southern sky will appear higher above the horizon while those in the northern sky will be lower.
 When viewing from a latitude higher than 40 degrees, the opposite will be true.

-To print a black and white version of the star chart, You can then print the chart.
+To print a black and white version of the star chart, click here to open a black and white version in .pdf format.
+You can then print the chart.

-To increase the chart's readability, Then you can zoom in to increase its size and/or print the chart.
+To increase the chart's readability, click here to open a color version in .pdf format.
+Then you can zoom in to increase its size and/or print the chart.

 Printing or enlarging the star chart requires Adobe Reader.